augmate/Augmate-Ansible/README.md

 	sudo apt-get python-dev
 	sudo apt-get python-virtualenv

 ####Installing Ansible

 (Optional, recommended) Activate your virtualenv.
+I recommend putting your virtualenv in a directory named 'env' where you stored this repo.

+e.g.

+	augmate_ansible/
+		├── env

+Make a virtualenv and activate it:

+	virtualenv env
+	source env/bin/activate

 Install Ansible: